SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Web Workers are threadlike things in JS.
 Web Workers come in two flavors, dedicated workers and shared workers.
-While a ⟮c2;dedicated worker⟯ is accessible from ⟮c3;a single script only⟯, a ⟮c2;shared worker⟯ is accessible from ⟮c4;multiple scripts⟯, even if ⟮c1;within different windows or frames⟯
+While a ⟮c+;dedicated worker⟯ is accessible from ⟮c+;a single script only⟯, a ⟮c+;shared worker⟯ is accessible from ⟮c+;multiple scripts⟯, even if ⟮c+;within different windows or frames⟯
-Because many JS APIs are not ⟮c2;threadsafe⟯, ⟮c3;Web Workers⟯ have access to ⟮c1; only a limited subset⟯
+Because many JS APIs are not ⟮c+;threadsafe⟯, ⟮c+;Web Workers⟯ have access to ⟮c+; only a limited subset⟯

 Web Workers are created by using the Worker/SharedWorker constructor taking the JS file that implements the worker.
 Web Workers as well as the main thread communicate via message passing.